Leica TL2 vs X Typ 113

-The Leica TL2 and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in July 2017 and September 2014.
+The Leica TL2 and the Leica X (Typ 113) are two digital cameras that were revealed to the public, respectively, in July 2017 and September 2014.
 The TL2 is a mirrorless interchangeable lens camera, while the X Typ 113 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The TL2 has a resolution of 24.1 megapixel, whereas the X Typ 113 provides 16.1 MP.
+The TL2 has a resolution of 24.1 megapixels, whereas the X Typ 113 provides 16.1 MP.

-An illustration of the physical size and weight of the Leica TL2 and the Leica X Typ 113 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TL2 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Leica TL2 and the Leica X Typ 113 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is somewhat larger (5 percent) than the Leica TL2.
 In this context, it is worth noting that neither the TL2 nor the X Typ 113 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Typ 113 has a lens built in, whereas the TL2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.